CodyAdam/codyadm/src/pages/projects/2019-10-Stéréogram-générator.md

 ---
 layout: ../../layouts/ProjectLayout.astro
-title: Stéréogram générator
+title: Stereogram Generator
 date: 2019/10
-sumary: ~
+sumary: Create a stereogram with a picture and a depth map.
-tags: ~
+tags:
+  - python
+  - stereogram
-value: ~
+value: 2
 thumbnails: ~
 ---